rdwz/sparkly/README.md

 I explored for the first time deployment on [Fly.io](https://fly.io) and after some learning steps, I have been happy about it.
 I'll mention my key learning points:

+### Continuous deployment

+This repo already contains a [GitHub action provided by Fly.io](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) for continuous deployment.
+Read the documentation to generate a Fly.io to provide as GitHub secret.
+Each time there is a new merge on main branch Docker image is built and deployed.

 ### flyctl CLI